Ruins (instrumental): Development

 The recording of "Ruins" took place in stages because at the time the group had yet to familiarize themselves with the piece.
 Chris Cutler later commented, "We should have delayed [Unrest].
 But we were sure the challenge would 'bring out the best' in us."
 Benjamin Piekut wrote in his 2019 book Henry Cow: The World Is a Problem, "To this day, the Cows wince when they hear the flubs sprinkled throughout ['Ruins']."
 Part of the end of "Ruins", played at half-speed, also appears in "Deluge", the final track on Unrest; the drums and bass have been removed and it fades in slowly, loops several times, then fades out again.

 "Ruins" was later remixed by Tim Hodgkinson at Cold Storage Studios in London in 1984, and was released by East Side Digital Records on the first CD release of Unrest in 1991.
 All subsequent CD releases of Unrest by East Side Digital and Recommended Records restored the original mix.

 "Ruins" featured in many of Henry Cow's live sets.
 In early performances, for example in the 25 April 1974 John Peel Show, they often split the piece in two, playing the first part, jumping to Greaves' "Half Asleep; Half Awake", then returning to the last part of "Ruins".
 This was generally followed by Frith's "Bittern Storm over Ulm".
 The setlist of the Peel session is given as "Pidgeons:[sic] Ruins/Half Awake Half Asleep/Bittern Storm Over Ulm".
 In a paper in Representations, Piekut states that it is unclear whether "Pigeons" is the name of a suite of songs, "Ruins", "Half Asleep; Half Awake" and "Bittern Storm over Ulm", or an introduction to "Ruins" that does not appear on Unrest.
-Piekut concluded that "Pigeons" may be neither of the those two, but simply the working title of several song fragments the band had been working on at the time.
+Piekut concluded that "Pigeons" may be neither of those two, but simply the working title of several song fragments the band had been working on at the time.